World Conference on Women, 1995: The Beijing Platform for Action

-Beijing Platform for Action

-A summary of the Beijing Platform for Action is given below:

 Beijing Declaration of Indigenous Women

 A major result of the conference was the Beijing Declaration of Indigenous Women, signed at the NGO Forum in the Indigenous Women's Tent.
 This document seeks, in part, to reconcile the tension felt by Indigenous women activists and Indigenous movements dominated by men.
 It was a significant step forward towards Indigenous women's rights and a significant victory for Indigenous feminism practice.

 The 50-point declaration provides the rationale and a clear call to action for governments navigating Indigenous issues across the globe.
 The demands in the document are "that all governments and international non-governmental and governmental organizations recognize the right of Indigenous peoples to self-determination, and enshrine the historical, political, social, cultural, economic, and religious rights of the Indigenous peoples in their constitutions and legal systems."
 From that premise, the declaration goes on to specify areas for action including self-determination; development, education and health; human rights violations and violence against Indigenous women; intellectual and cultural heritage; and political participation.

 The document addresses the unique problems Indigenous women suffer in addition to those suffered by Indigenous men, which include erosion of culture (and gender roles therein), loss of traditional land, and compromised identity and status in the spaces they inhabit.

 As its bases, the declaration cites the "UN Declaration of the International Decade of the World's Indigenous Peoples, the Draft Declaration of the Rights of the Indigenous peoples, the Convention on the Elimination of All Forms of Discrimination Against Women, the Nairobi Forward-Looking Strategies for the Advancement of Women, Agenda 21 and the Rio Declaration on Environment and Development, the Cairo Declaration on Human Rights in Islam, and the Copenhagen Social Summit Declaration."